-Every organization invests time and resources to make their recruits corporate-ready material and bring them at par with the existing employees.
-These employees, when prompted by factors such as lucrative remuneration, comfortable timings, or growth prospects, tend to look for newer opportunities.
-Irrespective of your efforts to try and influence them, it is ultimately the employees who take the final call on their prospect of continuing with the organization.
+Every organization invests time and resources to make their recruits corporate-ready and bring them at par with the existing employees.
+When prompted by factors such as lucrative remuneration, comfortable timings, or growth prospects, these employees tend to seek new opportunities.
+Irrespective of your efforts to influence them, employees decide on the prospect of continuing with the organization.

 Research indicates that nearly one-third of the new hires quit their jobs after about six months of joining.
-This is when the management and human resources team step in and ascertain the exact reasons for such a decision by the employees, leading to improved employee retention.
+This is when management and human resources teams step in to ascertain the precise reasons for such a decision by the employees, leading to improved employee retention.

 Companies will struggle to build a successful business if potential employees don’t intend to stay with the company.
 On average, companies shell out an amount roughly equivalent to 20% of an employee’s salary as the cost for employee replacement.
-However, the real value of losing a talented workforce goes way beyond monetary considerations.
-After all, when an employee decides to seek employment elsewhere, the organization loses its talents and ideas, his thus far accumulated organizational knowledge, and bears the financial burden of recruitment and training.
+However, the real value of losing a talented individual goes well beyond monetary considerations.
+When an employee decides to seek employment elsewhere, the organization loses its talents and ideas, the accumulated organizational knowledge, and bears the financial burden of recruitment and training.

-Moreover, employers could fall into the rut of adopting a half-baked approach to train new employees, which could be an enormous drain on the company’s resources.
-Hence it’s vital to have an effective employee retention strategy in place.
+Moreover, employers could fall into the rut of adopting a half-baked approach to train new employees, which can expend the company’s resources.
+Therefore, it’s vital to have an effective employee retention strategy.

 Right from the application to screening resumes, to selecting the one for interviewing, you aren’t just recruiting; you are sowing the seeds of your success and reputation.
-An effective recruiting process makes it possible to attract the right kind of talent while channelizing the focus of hiring managers towards engaging the eligible candidates in the least possible time.
+An effective recruiting process enables to attract the right talent while channelizing hiring managers’ focus toward engaging the eligible candidates in the least possible time.
 Hiring the right person will likely result in improved quality service, leading to job satisfaction, and creating a capable and motivated workforce.
 Recruiters, CHROs, business leaders, and even most professionals understand the correlation between recruitment and retention.
 Both must be discussed in equal measure.
 For teams to emerge as winners, organizations need to hire the right people and retain them.

-A well-thought-out job description paints a clear picture of what employers expect from employees and, consequently, how employees perceive their job role.
-If methodically written, it provides the candidate with a sense of direction about the probable job responsibilities.
-Similarly, not only is it an essential tool for evaluating performance, but it also serves as a reference in cases of disciplinary acts or disputes.
+A well-thought-out job description provides a comprehensive overview of employer expectations from employees and how employees perceive their job roles.
+A methodically written job description provides the candidate with a thorough understanding of the job responsibilities.
+It is also an essential tool for evaluating performance and serves as a reference in cases of disciplinary acts or disputes.

 Candidates must be familiar with the opportunities to learn new things and upgrade their skill sets.
-This way, employers can understand not just employees’ capability but the skills needed by them to excel at their jobs.
+This enables employers to understand employees’ abilities and the required skill sets to excel at their jobs.

-The Society for Human Resource Management has already underscored the importance of hiring for culture fit in its report stating that bad hiring decisions can cost a company between 50-60% of the employee’s annual salary.
-Candidates hired based on their alignment of values and beliefs with the organization are definite performers and are likely to contribute to the organizational progress for a comparatively longer duration.
-If you are attempting to boost the growth of your business, start by keeping your employees happy and engaged at work.
+The Society for Human Resource Management has already underscored the importance of hiring for culture fit.
+Its report states that bad hiring decisions can cost a company between 50-60% of its annual salary.
+Candidates hired, based on their alignment of values and beliefs with the organization, are definite performers and are likely to contribute to its progress for a comparatively longer duration.
+If you are attempting to boost your business’s growth, you must keep your employees contented and engaged.

 “We focus first on the people and how we incorporate them into our company, and then we focus on how to drive the business,” says John Chambers, former CEO of Cisco Systems.

-Onboarding is much more than “here’s your laptop, and here’s your desk,” but a crucial transition period of imbibing the values, culture, and systems of an organization.
-It is the first step to keep talented people excited, happy, and engaged for long.
+Onboarding is much more than “here’s your laptop, and here’s your desk,” but a crucial transition period of imbibing an organization’s values, culture and systems.
+It is the first step toward keeping talented people excited, happy and engaged for long.

 In a study conducted in 2007 by the Wynhurst Group, it was observed that employees who went through a systematic onboarding program (58%) were more likely to stay with their company for more than three years in comparison to those who didn’t.

-Interestingly, the onboarding process is not too challenging to learn.
-It is actually a process that commences even before hiring.
+Interestingly, the onboarding process is not very challenging to learn.
+It is a process that commences even before hiring.
 Are you confused?
-Let’s go through it.
+Let’s understand it in more detail.

 A brief and convincing presentation about the job role, growth patterns, pay scale, and the organizational culture before beginning the hiring process could be the initial step.

-Planning for the first day would come next.
-IBM sets a good example here as they prepare workstations and assign mentors to welcome recruits on their first day at work.
+Planning for the first day would be the next step.
+IBM sets a good example here to prepare workstations and assign mentors to welcome recruits on their first day.
 Also, they introduce the employee to the workplace culture.

-Come to think of it, Twitter’s onboarding ritual is one of a kind, which includes a descriptive 75-step process for the new hire.
-They provide the new joiner with essentials like email ID, t-shirts, a bottle of wine, followed by breakfast with the CEO along with a tour of the office before they get down to training.
+Twitter’s onboarding ritual is one-of-a-kind, which includes a descriptive 75-step process for the new hire.
+They provide the new joiner with essentials such as email ID, t-shirts, a bottle of wine, followed by breakfast with the CEO and a tour of the office before they commence the training.

-A proper, well-defined mentorship program comes next where they are walked through the soft skills of how things work there and get acquainted with the company’s vision.
-With these in mind, they seamlessly assimilate into the existing work culture.
+A well-defined mentorship program must follow, where employees understand how things work and acquaint with the company’s vision.
+Considering these, they seamlessly assimilate into the existing work culture.

-According to a study by CareerBuilder, a US-based tech company, a staggering 92% of employees asserted that they felt loyalty toward their supervisors since they invested significantly in employee training and development programs.
+According to a study by CareerBuilder, a US-based tech company, a staggering 92% of employees asserted that they felt loyalty toward their supervisors as they had invested significantly in employee training and development programs.

-Research suggests that it usually takes eight months for a new joiner to be fully productive in his/her new role.
+Research suggests it usually takes eight months for a recruit to be fully productive in their new role.
 On a broader scale, an effective onboarding system includes new hires in a social circle and is a learning process where the feedback is the motivating factor.

 It is the most obvious way of motivation if provided at the right time and tracked well.
-The power inherent in employee recognition and culture of healthy competition keeps an employee motivated and hence, results in increased employee productivity.
+The power of employee recognition and culture of healthy competition keeps an employee motivated, resulting in increased employee productivity.

-The potential for growth is a substantial motivational differentiator.
-Opportunities to improve their skills and broaden their knowledge, giving them the power to make decisions, and deriving a sense of achievement, affect an employee’s motivation.
+The growth potential is a substantial motivational differentiator for employees.
+Opportunities to improve their skills, broaden their knowledge, empower them to make decisions, and derive a sense of achievement positively impact their motivation.

 Nothing works better than motivation.
 Empowering employees, appreciating them for their efforts and performances, and making them realize their value to the company induce motivation and reduce employee attrition.

-New employees join an organization with the mindset to improve their skills and take impressive strides in their careers.
+New employees join an organization with the mindset to improve their skills and grow in their careers.
 With an extended range of abilities, they can contribute extensively to the progress of your company.
 Well, it’s mutually beneficial.
-An employee development program focuses entirely on the employee’s needs for learning, growth, and development.
+An employee development program focuses entirely on the employee’s needs for learning, growth and development.

-Align employees’ development needs with the needs of the organization.
-After that, identify the necessary skills and competencies that support long- and short-term business objectives.
-Finally, bridge the gaps between the employee’s current skill sets and the ones required for success.
+Align employees’ and organization’s development needs.
+Following which, identify the necessary skills and competencies that support long and short-term business objectives.
+Finally, bridge the gaps between the employees’ current skill sets and the ones required for success.

-Speak to every employee and get a better understanding of their career goals and challenges.
+Speak to each employee to understand their career goals, aspirations and challenges.
 You must understand their short and long-term plans, and the corresponding opportunities to learn new skills, besides honing the existing ones.

-Keep track of such situations where an employee might have the skills and knowledge and has the requisite potential for a job role, but isn’t willing to step up to it (reasons may range from personal to any other).
+You must monitor situations where an employee might have the skills and knowledge and the requisite potential for a job role, but isn’t willing to step up to it (reasons may range from personal to any other).

 Now comes the fundamental question: how will the employee acquire new skills?
 Well, the answer to this question is simple.
-Inexpensively and proficiently, specific assignments and projects can work well.
+Specific assignments and projects are inexpensive and proficient and work well.
 One-on-one mentoring, creating groups, or conducting online courses are how the L&D program can be executed.

-After successful training, employees get updated with new skill sets, which is a major reason for them to stay longer with the company.
-Interestingly, Wasp Small Business Report provides us clear insight into the employee engagement dynamics, which states that nearly 56% of businesses plan on bringing new hires in the coming 12 months, while 82% plan on training their employees further.
-Then, here is the tricky part of evaluating employee performance versus expectations.
+After successful training, employees get updated with new skill sets, which is a significant reason to stay longer with the company.
+Interestingly, Wasp Small Business Report offers clear insight into the employee engagement dynamics, stating that nearly 56% of businesses plan to bring new hires in the coming twelve months, while 82% of them plan to further train their employees.
+Then comes the tricky part of evaluating employee performance versus expectations.

-The critical aspect of evaluation follows after creating an employee development plan.
-A formal evaluation with a performance review and holding a quarterly meeting with the employee should be the next step to ensure retention.
-Gather and review all the documents and records related to the employee’s performance, productivity, and behavior.
-Once done with the clustering of information about the employee’s work, write a performance review that must include:
+The evaluation follows after creating an employee development plan.
+A formal assessment with a performance review and a quarterly meeting with the employee should be the next step to ensure retention.
+Gather and review all documents and records related to the employee’s performance, productivity and behavior, following which, write a performance review that must include:

-After preparing the performance data, an employer-employee meeting should be set up.
+An employer-employee meeting should be set up after preparing the performance data.
 The meeting should be long enough to discuss the issues thoroughly.
-It needs to be specific, realistic, and honest and must help the employee understand his strengths and weaknesses.
+It needs to be specific, realistic and honest and must help the employee understand his strengths and weaknesses.
 It should be interactive and not a ‘just come-listen-and-go meeting.’